gejames/infoblox_networks/README.md

 ## Reqirements

-You should already be familiar with creating assests in Ansible Tower and have knowledge of how InfoBlox IPAM works.
+You should already be familiar with creating assets in Ansible Tower and have know InfoBlox IPAM works.

 First, install the infoblox-client on your Ansible Tower server.
 This will install the python libraries necessary for Ansible to communicate with InfoBlox.